 The least busy days are mid-week.
 Fridays are typically much more crowded than the rest of the week with other couples and tourists.
 The least crowded times in City Hall are in the early morning and the late afternoon.
 We prefer and recommend later in the day as it provides the most even and flattering natural lighting.
 If you are adding another location after City Hall, we would strongly recommend making your ceremony appointment around 3:00pm.

 1:55pm Coverage Starts documenting you both in the waiting room.

 2:00pm Clients check in with City Hall for their Ceremony appointment and receive their number

-2:20pm Client's number is called and you meet with your officiant and have witness sign license
+2:15pm Client's number is called and you meet with your officiant and have witness sign marriage license